 Is Effexor (venlafaxine) an SNRI?

-Since most people just want to be happy and may even be too fatigued or discouraged to seek out alternative treatments, they may opt to continue to rely on antidepressants to achieve their happiness.
+Since most people just want to be happy and may even be too fatigued or discouraged to seek out alternative treatments, they may opt to continue to rely on antidepressants to try and achieve happiness.
 It can be scary to think about having to return to the previous state of depression or mania, and for many people, it may seem easier to continue taking Effexor to alleviate problems rather than dealing with them with the help of SNRI alternative therapeutic choices.

 Is It Possible to Find Peace and Happiness Without Medication?

 Given the effective tools, it has been our observation at Alternative to Meds Center that there are better methods than a prescription drug to maintain peace and happiness.
 But many doctors who are licensed to give out medication are never trained in alternative methods to improve mood and related symptoms.
 We have observed that natural mental health can be achieved without prescription drugs.
 For many, the fear of ending Effexor dependency is the fear of the potentially painful Effexor withdrawals and the possibility of returning symptoms.
 Patients have described antidepressant addiction as being just as bad as an addiction to heroin.
-Some patients who try to taper off of this medication simply find the challenge too great, and give up.11
+Some patients who try to taper off of this medication simply find the challenge too great and give up.11

 Alternative to Meds Center specializes in providing supportive help for a successful outcome.
 Our treatment programs are built on the foundation of finding alternative pathways to peace and happiness without relying on prescription medication.
 More on alternative treatment success can be found below.